Outside of Gallagher Hall at Night

 Lecturer

-MBA, University of Michigan Ross School of Business
+Master of Business Administration (MBA), University of Michigan Ross School of Business

 James Stevens is a lecturer in the UC Davis Graduate School of Management, teaching organizational behavior courses in the MBA program and leadership courses in Executive Education.
 He brings his more than two decades of leadership and senior management experience into the classroom.
 That experience includes leading diverse and successful teams, launching new programs and developing compelling curricula.